xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 	./b2 link=static,shared
 	sudo ./b2 install

-*Compiling with XLC (here on BG/Q)*
+*Compiling with the XLC (for example on a BG/Q architecture)*

-This section is inspired by (
+This section is inspired by the Argonne Boost configuration.
-http://www.alcf.anl.gov/user-guides/bgp-boost).
 First, as usual we call bootstrap.

 ::